How to become a Phlebotomist in the UK 2025 [Beginner’s Guide]

 3. Education: Taking extra courses in phlebotomy, anatomy, physiology, or pathology can enhance your career prospects.

-4. Skills: Developing additional skills, such as specialized blood collection or point-of-care testing, can make you more appealing to employers.
+4. Skills: Developing additional skills, such as specialised blood collection or point-of-care testing, can make you more appealing to employers.

 Phlebotomist vs Phlebotomy Technician?